Los Angeles

 “What--?”

-The Priest wheezed, “Synaptic enhancement.”
+The Priest drew a breath and winced.
+“Synaptic enhancement.”

 “Keep him talking,” the Collar rasped.
 “The real fun’s just begun.”

-Travis frowned, confused.
-“Who the fuck are you talking to?”
+“Who the fuck you talking to?”

-The Priest gasped.
-“The devil, and he’s got your back.”
+The Priest shrugged.
+“Either way, the devil’s got your back.”

 “What do you see?” the Priest asked.